Talent and Business Alignment

 One overlooked item is assuming that the recruiting team is informed and up-to-date on company goals and any subsequent changes to the short-term and long-term business imperatives.
 Are the job descriptions indicative of what skills and experiences are needed to build the foundation for the future?
 Do the hiring managers understand what they need to evaluate when considering people to fit the current role and how the candidates’ skills will impact the future of the role?
 Is everyone aware of the company’s direction and where the company needs to be in five years?
 Ten years?
 Do they know what the success profiles are for each position?
 These are all questions that must be answered before they can fully execute in accordance with the company’s plans.

 Employee training is another area that can be out of sync with a company’s business imperatives.
 Even talented contributors need training, if for no other reason, than to be kept up-to-speed with the implementation of new technologies, policies, products and services.
 By offering training, employers stand a much better chance to retain desirable employees, as well as determining who is open to learning and embracing the company’s evolution.
-Keep in mind, training is an investment into your most precious asset… your employees.
+Keep in mind, training is an investment in your most precious asset… your employees.

 Ultimately, communication is going to drive much of what your employees know or don’t know about the company’s short- and long-term business objectives.
 Leadership needs to decide what kind of info will be shared, with whom and why, as well as present that info so it’s understood by all people receiving the message and resonates with each person’s level of understanding.
 The obvious conclusion is to assume the mission, vision and company’s values are well understood by all and are unwavering, so when making adjustments to the business plan, this understanding helps drive the point home and makes adoption of the plan easier.